Fort Myers Probate Attorney

 There are two main types of probate in Florida:

-- Summary Administration: This is generally for when a decedent’s assets are below $75,000, or in cases where more than 2 years have gone by since the decedent’s passing.
+- Summary Administration: This is generally for when a decedent's assets are below $75,000, or in cases where more than two years have passed since the decedent's passing.

 Does Every Estate in Florida Have to Go Through Probate?